boyplus/boyplus/README.md

 # Hi there 👋
 My name is Thanaphon Sombonkaeo (Boy).
-I'm an ARMY, MOA (BTS, TXT fanclub) and my bias is Kim seok-jin, Choi Soobin.
+I'm an ARMY, MOA (BTS, TXT fanclub) and my biases are Kim seok-jin, Choi Soobin, and Ji Changmin.
 ### 🎓 Education
 - I'm currently studying bachelor of Computer Science at SIT KMUTT.
 ### 🔥 Interests